akeneo/pim-helpcenter/content/updates/2021-03/3-Attribute-guidelines.md

 ---

 # Display attribute guidelines
-::: meta-data type="New" features="Governance" available="Late March" link-to-doc="../articles/TODO"
+::: meta-data type="New" features="Governance" available="late March" link-to-doc="../articles/TODO"
 :::

 It is now possible to display a short guidelines for each of your attributes in the product form in order to help your teams better catch what are the attribute enrichment prerequisites.